PortsMaster/PortMaster-Website/content/markdown/installation.markdown

 If your CFW is not listed above, it will most likely be in one of the above locations.

-## JELOS

-To get it to work on JELOS:

-- Go to `Tools -> Start PortMaster` first then exit.
-- Unzip PortMaster.zip and copy `PortMaster/` directory and all its contents into `/storage/roms/ports`.
-- Restart EmulationStation
-- You can now run `PortMaster` in the `PortMaster` directory.
-- **WARNING**: If you do `Tools -> Start PortMaster` it will delete the `PortMaster.sh` and you will need to extract it from the zip again.

 ## Other CFW

 For the other CFW it is as simple as: